cdig/take-and-make/README.md

 # Take & Make
+Somewhere in the dense thicket between module systems, dependency trees, injectors, resolvers, service discovery, and grossly abusing events because you don't have any of the former, you'll find **Take & Make**.
+They're wonderful, with only the slightest whiff of glue.

 ## Quick Start
-The two functions `Take()` and `Make()` are exposed as globals.
+`Take()` and `Make()` are bare globals.
 Make sure this code is loaded before anything that uses them.

-## Motivation
-Somewhere in the dense thicket between module systems, dependency trees, injectors, resolvers, service discovery, and grossly abusing events because you don't have any of the former, you'll find **Take & Make**.
-They're wonderful, with only the slightest whiff of glue.

 ## Changes In v3